Browse By Subject

 Chris received a Ph.D. in Crop Science (emphasis in Weed Science) from Iowa State University, and B. A. and M. S. degrees in Biology from the University of Northern Colorado and the University of Louisiana, respectively.
 He conducted research from 1989 to 2000 and served as the Lead Scientist of Aquaculture Research Program at the USDA's Agricultural Research Service, Southern Regional Research Center in New Orleans, Louisiana.
 Additionally, he was detailed to ARS's Weed Science National Program Staff in 1999, and he served a 10-month USDA Graduate School legislative fellowship on the U.S. Senate Committee for Agriculture in 2000.
 He has authored over 25 peer-reviewed manuscripts.

-Kelsey is the Logistics Coordinator for the Invasive Species Advisory Committee (ISAC); as well as the Assistant to the NISC Executive Director.
-She coordinates travel for all 32 ISAC members, organizes all ISAC meetings, maintains the ISAC listserve, and handles all other ISAC program-related issues.
+Kelsey coordinates logistics for the Invasive Species Advisory Committee (ISAC); and also serves as Assistant to the NISC Executive Director.
+She manages travel for all 32 ISAC members, organizes all ISAC meetings, maintains the ISAC listserve, and handles all other ISAC program-related issues.
 She assists in maintaining the NISC website, and provides graphics support to the NISC Staff, in addition to managing all procurement, communications, and budget issues.

+Kelsey graduated Magna Cum Laude from Strayer University with a B.A. in Business (concentration in Hospitality and Tourism Management), and a minor in Accounting.
 Before joining the NISC staff, Kelsey was the lead secretary for the Permits and Risk Assessments section of the U.S. Department of Agriculture's Animal and Plant Health Inspection Service and a staff assistant in the Office of the Undersecretary for Economic, Business and Agricultural Affairs at the U.S. Department of State.
-Prior to working in the civil service, Kelsey served for 10 years as a member of the U.S. Air Force, specializing in both communications intelligence and administration while stationed in Iraklion, Crete, Greece and at the National Security Agency (NSA) at Fort George G. Meade, Maryland.
+She also has 10 years of military service to our country as a Staff Sergeant in the U.S. Air Force, with dual certifications in signals intelligence and administration while stationed in Iraklion, Crete, Greece and at the National Security Agency (NSA) at Fort George G. Meade, Maryland.

 Phil Andreozzi, Senior Policy Analyst & Regional Coordinator - Phillip_Andreozzi@ios.doi.gov